36 mistakes every fresher will make

 It's worth making friends with the security guards or your landlord if you're the forgetful type, as this common mistake can work out really costly.

-Keep your keys in easy-to-find places at all times, as new sets of keys can cost upwards of £60, and many landlords will charge a call-out fee even if you just need to be let in.
+Keep your keys in easy-to-find places at all times, as new sets of keys can cost upwards of £60.
+Many landlords will also charge a call-out fee even if you just need to be let in.

 Ignoring food use-by dates

-It's true that best before dates can be misleading – you'll often find your potatoes will be just dandy a few days after the recommended date, for example.
+It's true that best before dates can be misleading.
+For example, you'll often find your potatoes will be perfectly fine a few days after the recommended date.

-But the same doesn't apply for all food and it's important to know the difference between best before and use before.
+But the same doesn't apply to all food and it's important to know the difference between best before and use before.